Pregnant Jessica Simpson Trolled Over Weight Gain After Showing Her ‘Bloated’ Face In New Video

 Jessica was infamously slammed for wearing high-waisted “mom jeans” while performing a concert in Florida a decade ago back in 2009 that stirred nasty jibes about her body.

-Speaking to Oprah Winfrey on The Oprah Winfrey Show a year later about the infamous pants, she said at the time that it felt like “people just couldn’t stop talking about my weight fluctuating.”
+Speaking to Oprah Winfrey on The Oprah Winfrey Show a year later about the infamous pants, she said at the time it felt like “people just couldn’t stop talking about my weight fluctuating.”

 “It would bother any woman, I would think.
 I had to get to a place where I had to guard myself,” Jessica continued of the body shaming she experienced over the appearance in Florida.
 “The fact that I was famous last year for gaining 10 pounds, it’s ridiculous, and it’s really sad.”